 If you compare the cost and reach of an offline advertisement in a local paper or for that matter in the Yellow Pages, with an online, targeted advertisement on Google – you’re looking at a few thousand dollars in the paper versus a few hundred dollars on Google.
 It just opens up a whole opportunity for us to reach potential customers.

 The key is knowing where to spend your time for the biggest buck.

 This starts with a Marketing Plan.
 Work out where your potential clients are hanging out, which social networks they are using and the pros and cons are of each.

-Decide the best online and offline strategies for your business and work out a calendar of events for the year.
+Decide the best online and offline strategies after starting your own business and work out a calendar of events for the year.
 This will help you to prioritise your activities and will also make it easier for people selling on your behalf, such as affiliates, to schedule your promotions into their calendars.
 Remember, if you want to place an advertisement in a magazine, you’ll need to allow plenty of lead time.

 The other key activity is to start to build your contact list so that you can communicate directly with your prospects and customers.
 There are lots of tools and systems available – many for no or low-cost such as Mailchimp, Aweber and Constant Contact for email and list management; WordPress for blogs and websites and Anymeeting for webinars.
 Web technology is a great way to not only market but also to deliver your products and collect payment.

 One of the best Internet Marketers around at the moment, in my view, is James Schramko who runs the Freedom Ocean podcast with Tim Reid.
 James has recently released a product called Traffic Grab which is like the insiders guide to SEO and Search Engine Marketing (SEM) for dummies.
 Traffic Grab includes video files, audio files,all fully transcribed plus a mind map showing how it all comes together.